 - This is no doubt a low-quality Category 4 chart because his natal chart does not have the critical elements needed to bring out the best in Yang Metal.
 On top of that, this person’s 10-Year Elemental Phases (大运) is not on his side as well.
 What this means that not only is this person born with character flaws, he’s the incorrigible type that is not growing or developing as a person by virtue of his negative 10-year Elemental Phases (大运)。

-This is a very typical 克妻 (‘harms the wife’) chart.
+This is a very typical ke qi (克妻) chart which ‘harms’ the wife.

 I’m sure you’ll agree with me that the harm doesn’t come from this person having some magical aura that sucks away someone’s good ‘luck’.
 Common sense tells you that a cheater and gambler has character flaws that will only harm his wife and family.

 This person harms his wife simply because of the way he is and not because of some magical effect.
+The concept of ke is that simple.
 It’s that simple and this is seeing things from Perspective 1.
 No practitioner should ever tell you that you are the cause of someone else’s downfall just because you’re the spouse.
 If you’re not a very nice person or partner, you’ll probably contribute to that, but saying you are the root cause of it all is not the right way to put things.
 I’ll explain.